-You don’t necessarily need any qualifications to become an ice cream manufacturing but gaining some culinary expertise and brushing up on your business and marketing skills could help you to get ahead faster.
+You don’t necessarily need any qualifications to become an ice cream manufacturer, but gaining some culinary expertise and brushing up on your business and marketing skills could help you to get ahead faster.

-You could start off making small batches of ice cream at home to perfect your technique and develop new and interesting recipes – test the on your family and friends.
-Or scale up and start selling your frozen treats (check that you have the environmental health are OK with you selling your wares and speak with the ATO first maybe).
+You could start off making small batches of ice cream at home to perfect your technique and develop new and interesting recipes – test them on your family and friends.
+Or scale up and start selling your frozen treats (check that environmental health are OK with you selling your wares and speak with the ATO first maybe).

-If you’ve ever drooled over mega-yachts docked in tropical ports all over the world and can’t quite afford your own just yet.
-How about living an endless summer aboard someone else’s luxury liner.
+If you’ve ever drooled over mega-yachts docked in tropical ports all over the world but can’t quite afford your own just yet, how about living an endless summer aboard someone else’s luxury liner?